 Writing up my last trip before this one – to Kyrgyzstan – I’d intended to write about how visiting far-flung locations was very fine, but that I’d never visited Scandinavia, never seen Spain, and had spent precious little time in the north of Scotland.
 My message, as I imagined before I wrote it, was that there is a world of beauty and adventure on our doorsteps, which I had neglected to explore, and which I now intended to give its proper due.
 By the time I finished writing though, I had already embarked on the world tour, and that ending didn’t fit.

 Now, at the end of my next big, far-flung adventure, I re-entered my long-neglected home continent.
 Over the Alps, up the Rhine, through the quaint canals and mills of the low countries and across the sea to Yorkshire; my camera, under-used for weeks, started clicking again as the castles, barges, hills and cities piqued my interest as they took turns to pass me by.
 From the rural life of Bavaria to the industrial might of the Ruhr, from the peaks of the Alps to the lions of Flanders and the shores of the North Sea, I rediscovered a truth about this region I had left a year before: the deserts of Nevada might have been very grand; the snowy Altai stunning and the madrassas and camel trails of the Silk Road very impressive, but this was their equal.
-You can pine for far fields but you should’t forget your home, because you live in a beautiful part of the world.
+You can pine for far fields but you shouldn’t forget your home, because you live in a beautiful part of the world.